Every college-dweller has faced the problem of coming up with worthy dorm room storage ideas.

 So to be able to survive college you’ll need every help you can get including dorm room storage ideas that keep clutter at bay

-This list contains insanely clever space-saving solutions as well as simple but efficient items for storage.
-Although every dorm room is different, each one of you should be able to find ideas that will suit your living situation.
+This list contains insanely clever space-saving solutions as well as simple but efficient items for dorm storage.
+Although every dorm room is different, college students should be able to find ideas that will suit their living situation and help them save space.
 This also includes those who are renting a small apartment or sharing one with roommates.

 Double your dorm closet storage space with this extension rod

-Easily solve your clothes storage problems in a dorm room with this accessory.
-This rod expander turns your ordinary closet into a two-level closet.
-Hang it, adjust the length, and have twice the space for hanging your clothes.
+Easily solve your clothes storage problems in a dorm room with this hanging accessory.
+This rod expander turns your ordinary closet into a two-level one.
+Hang it, adjust the length, and have twice the room to store clothing.

 The rod expander requires no tools to assemble.
 And it is easy to dismount when it’s time to move.
-Plus, it fits most of the closet rods.
+Plus, it fits most of the wardrobe rods and allows you to mount even more hanging organizers.
 It hits all the spots on the closet storage space bingo card.

 Go vertical with this over the bed space saver shelf